gmldaedlow/Datascience_Project_Python/README.md

 The scope of the project was to investigate whether Eniac, a tech seller specialized in Apple products, should discount products to enhance sales.

 ### The Database
-The data was provided as 4 csv files.
+The data was provided as 4 csv files: orders, orderlines, products and brands.
+Before analysis and visualization, the data was cleaned.

 ### The Repository
 The repository includes following folder(s):